deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “Oh, don’t be obtuse!”
 Nofl flapped his hand excitedly.
 “Work only gets you so far.
 At some point you need to be *better* and you *know* it, don’t you dare lie.
 Many of your academics are every bit the intellectual equals of a prissy silver-banner Corti Dean.
 I’d wager some of them are better!
 And yet despite all that, your species seems reluctant to acknowledge the basic truth of it all.
 Why *not* take full advantage?
 You can’t tell me *you* don’t use what you have to get what you want.
 Why pretend otherwise?
 Why would anyone on the SOR?
 Julian?
 Presidents?
 Geniuses?”

 “I never said they don’t, but people like that usually don’t flaunt it.
-Also,” he continued, “you keep coming back to Julian.
+Also,” Kevin continued, “you keep coming back to Julian.
 Why exactly *was* he abducted?”

 “His suitability for the planned experiment and his exceptional genetics.
 He was blessed with functionally optimal and effectively defect-free versions of many alleles, and with strong hybrid vigor in his ancestry, too.
 That, along with his physical and mental developmental history, made him as ideal a specimen as could be found.
 His social background was optimal as well.”

-“...Right,” Kevin pressed on with a grumble.
+“...Right.”
+Kevin pressed on with a grumble.
 “Anyway.
 That means *super-Julian* is a perfect example of what I mean, actually.
 His ancestors suffered *hard* ‘cuz of those kind of ‘master race’ ideas, right?
 So then it’s pretty fuckin’ ironic that he’s apparently a Goddamned *wunderkind* like all those murderin’ racist motherfuckers could never be.”

 Kevin was clearly agitated for some unfathomable reason but he abruptly paused, considered something, and changed tack.
 “Hell, y’know what?
 I bet that fucks with him, *hard.* All three of ‘em prob’ly.
 I assume Allison and Xiù are in the same boat?”